 It shows a willingness to find out the information that they feel is important for them to know about the position they are applying for as well as the company itself.

 And that’s for your benefit as well because by asking questions, you are finding out if the gym is the right fit for you.

-What if two gyms where you interview at both offer you a job?
+What if two gyms where you interview both offer you a job?

-It’s by taking the time to prepare for your interview properly and by asking important questions that you will be able to find your best option.
+It’s by preparing for your interview properly and asking important questions that you can find your best option.